Campaigns from Days Gone By

 Set fifty years after the era of Surya, Sack, Hildraft and Kobort, this campaign also went the distance, following a disparate and generally self-centred (if not quite evil) party through from tomb-raiding to bringing major changes to the world of Alair.
-Another one that didn't want to fade away, a back-pocket spin-off is still running as of the time of writing.
+Another one that didn't want to fade away, a back-pocket spin-off ran for some considerable time more.

 Click here for the Alair Returns pages, and here for Alair3

 Players: Allan Wiltshire, Aimo, Gordon Brooks, Derek Reed, Jay Waite.

 Sessions: 94, then 9 of Alair3